-Magnificent and old, according to a tour guide aboard the Queen Mary (TQM), this ship is considered the SIXTH most haunted location in the WORLD.
-Whether that is truly accurate is debatable, but nonetheless, TQM is reportedly extremely haunted.
+Magnificent and old, according to a tour guide aboard the Queen Mary (TQM), this ship is considered the SIXTH most haunted location in the U.S. Whether that is truly accurate is debatable, but nonetheless, TQM is reportedly extremely haunted.
 Located at 1126 Queens Hwy, Long Beach, CA 90802, many guests staying on the ship (now a fully- functioning and popular hotel), day visitors, and employees have seen, heard, or otherwise had an encounter with the unexplained on board this floating time capsule.
 The ship is “open” 24 hours a day because as mentioned it’s now a hotel, but the tours, shops, and dining areas all have varying hours, so best to check beforehand.

 Construction began in 1930 in Scotland; however, all work was halted only a year into the project due to the Great Depression.
 Work resumed in 1934 and the ship’s maiden voyage was in 1936.
 It was hailed as a “luxury cruise liner” for Europe’s most elite classes, including England’s disgraced king, King Edward and his lover, American Wallis Simpson.
 Nicknamed the Grey Ghost during WWII due to being painted an eerie grey, there are many reported ghostly sightings.
 As many as 49 deaths are recorded onboard, but more could’ve occurred during WWII.
 Due to security concerns, those records were not kept.